Daksh-Jain-intimetec/Salesforce_Training_Repo_Daksh_Jain/WEEK1/DAY2/Day2README.md

 Method Overriding - when a subclass provides a specific implementation of a method that is already defined in its > >  superclass.
 The method in the subclass must have the same name, return type, and parameters as the method in the  superclass.
 Method overriding allows a subclass to modify or extend the behavior of an existing method in the parent >  class.

 #### Code to Show Method overriding (Runtime Polymorphism).

+## Daily Practice Assignments

+1. Write a program to override a plan for specific sets of users.
+   For example → Provide some extra advantage to prime users. (**Ans - CodeDPA1**)
+2. Write a program to demonstrate runtime polymorphism and Compile time polymorphism.(**Ans - CodeDPA2** - Hero fight game.)